padamdahal/bahmni-connect/instructions.md

     npm install -g bower
     npm install -g grunt-cli
     gem install compass
-    Checkout the bahmni-connect repository on GitHub

 You would have to run the following commands for Bahmni Connect front end project.
 Run these commands from the ui folder under Bahmni Connect front end project

     # Install node dependencies (Installed into node_modules).
     npm install
     # Set up UI component/dependencies (This installs all the UI dependencies into app/components)
     bower install
-    Checkout the bahmni-offline repository on GitHub.
-(Only require for android app)

-    Run this command from Bahmni connect front end project folder for creating a symlink into your vagrant /var/www:
-    # links dist folder
-    ./scripts/vagrant-link.sh

 Chrome App (PWA):